-There are no contingent assets or liabilities at balance date that require disclosure in the financial statements
+There are no contingent assets or liabilities at balance date that require disclosure in the financial statements.

-11. Parent and subsidiary Ownershi p interest Name of entity Country of incorporation 2020 % 2019 % Parent entity Kina Asset Management Limited Papua New Guinea Subsidiary Kina Asset Management No 1 Limited Papua New Guinea 100 100
+11. Parent and subsidiary Ownershi p interest Name of outile Country of incomparation 2021 2020 Name of entity Country of incorporation % % Parent entity Kina Asset Management Limited Papua New Guinea Subsidiary Kina Asset Management No 1 Limited Papua New Guinea 100 100